SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: DELETE /{collection}/{id}
 - Request message: None
-- Response message: object Delete response
+- Response message: None
-- HTTP success status code: 200 (OK)
+- HTTP status code success: 204 (No Content)

 The client MUST the HTTP DELETE method and a resource identifying a unique object instance.
+This operation has no EPP request and response message and MUST return 204 (No Content) if the resources was deleted successfully.

 Example Domain Delete request: